BloodhoundAllfather/v2ray-manager/README.md

 ```

 ### Add User
 To add a user to the v2ray config file, use `add` parameter.
 The `v2ray` service needs to be restarted after adding a user (needs `root` access).
-It also generates VMESS URI for the user.
+It also generates URI for the user based on `v2ray` configuration.

 `sudo python3 v2rayman.py add "Michael Grey"`
 ```